Street racing: Sprints

-"Sprints", also called "cannonball runs", are illegal point-to-point road rallies that involves 2 or more racers.
-They hearken back to the authorized European races at the end of the 19th century.
-The races died away when the chaotic 1903 Paris–Madrid race was canceled at Bordeaux for safety reasons after numerous fatalities involving drivers and pedestrians.
-Point-to-point runs reappeared in the United States in the mid-1910s when Erwin George Baker drove cross-country on record breaking runs that stood for years, being legal at the time.
-The term cannonball was coined for him in honor of his runs.
-Nowadays drivers will race from one part of a town or country to the other side; whoever makes the fastest overall time is the winner.
-A perfect example of an illegal road race was the 1970s original Cannonball Baker Sea-to-Shining-Sea Memorial Trophy Dash, also known as "The Cannonball Run", that long-time automotive journalist Brock Yates founded.
+"Sprints", also called "cannonball runs", are illegal point-to-point road rallies that involves two or more racers.
+They are inspired by authorized European races at the end of the 19th century.
+These races fell out of favor when the chaotic 1903 Paris–Madrid race was canceled at Bordeaux for safety reasons after numerous fatalities involving drivers and pedestrians.
+Point-to-point runs reappeared in the United States in the mid-1910s when Erwin George Baker drove cross-country on record breaking runs that stood for years.
+The term cannonball was coined for him in honor of his run when a local reporter gave him the nickname comparing him to the Cannonball Express locomotive of the Illinois Central Railroad.

+In sprints, drivers will race from one part of city to another, one part of the country to another, or across a country.
+Whoever makes the fastest overall time is the winner.
+An example of a sprint race was the illegal Cannonball Baker Sea-to-Shining-Sea Memorial Trophy Dash in the 1970s, also known as "The Cannonball Run", that long-time automotive journalist Brock Yates founded.
 The exploits spawned numerous films, the best known being The Cannonball Run.
-Several years after the notorious "Cannonball", Yates created the family-friendly and somewhat legal version One Lap of America where speeding occurs in race circuits and is still running to this day.
+In 1984, Yates created the family-friendly and somewhat legal version One Lap of America where speeding occurs in race circuits and is still running to this day.

-In modern society it is rather difficult if not impossible to organize an illegal and extremely dangerous road race, but there are still a few events which may be considered racing, such as the Gumball 3000, Gumball Rally, and Players Run races.
-These "races", better known as rallies for legality's sake, mostly comprise wealthy individuals racing sports cars across the country for fun.
-The AKA Rally, however, is designed for individuals with a smaller budget (approximately $3,000).
-Entrance fees to these events are usually all-inclusive (hotels, food, and events).
-Participants "rally" together from a start point to predetermined locations until they arrive at the finish line.
-The AKA Rally in particular has organized driver-oriented events, e.g. autocross or drag strip races, away from public roads to minimize the risk of drivers getting too enthusiastic on public roads.
-The latter racing community has even spawned numerous TV and video series including the Mischief film series and Bullrun reality TV show.
-The AKA Rally was featured on MTV in a 2004 episode of True Life and was filmed in 2008 for a six-part series on the Speed TV network.
-Numerous games are based on the cannonball run type race, most famously Sega's OutRun arcade game.
-It was also parodied in the 1960s–1970s Hanna-Barbera series Wacky Races.